mcollins-axway/axway-open-docs/content/en/docs/central/cft_profile.md

 linkTitle: Configure a CFT Profile
 weight: 90
 date: 2019-07-30
-description: Learn how to configure a CFT (Cross File Transfer) profile in AMPLIFY Central.
+description: Learn how to configure a CFT (Cross File Transfer) profile in amplify Central.
 ---

 ## Before you start

-* You will need a user account for AMPLIFY Central
+* You will need a user account for amplify Central

 ## Objectives